Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/diagnostic-events-microsoft-365-copilot-chat.md

 }
 ```

-The following are some examples of diagnostic events in Microsoft 365 Copilot Chat, with a description of each event.
+The following are examples of diagnostic events in Microsoft 365 Copilot Chat, with a description of each event.

 ## Attachment